unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Versification as the Coordinate System**: Every resource uses the versification system as its reference framework.
 Developers must ensure their applications handle versification consistently across all resources to maintain proper coordination.

 **Gateway Language Flexibility**: The system supports multiple gateway languages (English, Spanish, French, etc.) with identical structural patterns.
 Developers should design their applications to work with any gateway language implementation, not just English.
+For detailed information about gateway language translation processes, see the [Gateway Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).

 ### Practical Integration Workflows